united-manufacturing-hub/united-manufacturing-hub/docs/edge/networking.md

 ## factorycube

-The factorycube (featuring the RUT955) consists out of two seperate networks:
+The factorycube (featuring the RUT955) consists out of two separate networks:

 1. internal
 2. external